lmmendes/chip8-rb/README.md

 # Chip8

+This is a work in progress.

 CHIP-8 is an interpreted programming language, developed by Joseph Weisbecker.
 It was initially used on the COSMAC VIP and Telmac 1800 8-bit microcomputers in the mid-1970s.
 CHIP-8 programs are run on a CHIP-8 virtual machine.
 It was made to allow video games to be more easily programmed for said computers.

 ## Installation